 The list is in alphabetical order, as we think that ranking them isn't fair.
-This is because that we believe that each blog, as long as it is well-presented and well-written enough to enjoy, has its own flavor and value to add to the Magic the Gathering community.
+We believe that each content creator who puts out enjoyable articles, podcast episodes, or YouTube videos has their own flavor and value to add to the Magic the Gathering community.

-We will be adding to this best MTG blogs list on a fairly regular basis.
-We will also be revising it to remove those sadly no longer kept current.
-If you have a blog that you'd like to see added to our list, let us know in the comments!
+We will be adding to this best MTG blogs and Youtube channels list on a fairly regular basis.
+It will also be revising to remove those who are sadly no longer current.
+If you have a blog, podcast, or YouTube channel you'd like to see added to our list, let us know in the comments!

-(Note: Some great Magic resources such as Deckbox, MTG Stocks, and Tappedout are not listed here because they are not technically blogs.
-Those are for another article!
-However, I AM including forums, podcasts, and video series that are still active.)
+(Note: Some of the best Magic websites such as Deckbox, MTG Stocks, and Tappedout are not listed here because they are not technically blogs.)

 AlbyMTG (YouTube Channel)

 A YouTube channel about talking about playing with cardboard.
 Gotta love that!
 Better check out this video about the Top 5 Rabbits in Magic the Gathering!

 Magic the Gathering designer Mark Rosewater is extremely active on social media connecting with MTG fans all the time.
 His Tumblr blog Blogatog is full of fan Q&A, his famous little comic Tales From the Pit, among other MTG related things.
 Even if you're not really a Tumblr user, it's still worth looking at.

 Brainstorm Brewery - PODCAST